Seedmanc/Tumblr-image-sorter/README.md

 PixelUnion Fluid is very weird and I coudln't find enough blogs using it to test all features.
 The Minimalist theme might miss the saved indication feature.

 Themes with inbuilt flash content such as music players are not supported.
 It seems that flash presence makes flash cookies DB unable to load.
 There is a chance that it might not an issue of my script but rather of the flash cookies themselves.
 So far I have no idea how to fix this, but such themes are a minority anyway.
+  Blogs with password-only access aren't supported either due to API limitations.

 ## Additional features